VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 `<PKG_TAG>` is auto-generated image tag, which depends on source code in the repository.
 The `<PKG_TAG>` maybe manually set via `PKG_TAG=foobar make package-vmbackup`.

-By default, the image builds on top of [alpine](https://hub.docker.com/_/alpine) image.
-It is possible to build the package on top of any other base image by setting it via `<ROOT_IMAGE>` environment variable.
+The base docker image is [alpine](https://hub.docker.com/_/alpine) but it is possible to use any other base image by setting it via `<ROOT_IMAGE>` environment variable.
 For example, the following command builds the image on top of [scratch](https://hub.docker.com/_/scratch) image:

 ```bash